Hans Christian Ørsted

-Hans Christian Ørsted (/da/; 14 August 1777 – 9 March 1851), sometimes transliterated as Oersted (Note: Depending on orthography and editorial convention, it may also be rendered Orsted or Örsted.) (/ˈɜːstɛd/ UR-sted), was a Danish chemist and physicist who discovered that electric currents create magnetic fields.
+Hans Christian Ørsted (/da/; 14 August 1777 – 9 March 1851), sometimes transliterated as Oersted (Note: Depending on orthography and editorial convention, it may also be rendered Orsted or Örsted.) (/ˈɜːrstɛd/ UR-sted), was a Danish chemist and physicist who discovered that electric currents create magnetic fields.
 This phenomenon is known as Oersted's law.
 He also discovered aluminium, a chemical element.

 A leader of the Danish Golden Age, Ørsted was a close friend of Hans Christian Andersen and the brother of politician and jurist Anders Sandøe Ørsted, who served as Prime Minister of Denmark from 1853 to 1854.